SRTLab/srt-cookbook/docs/apps/tsduck.md

 make NOPCSC=1 NOCURL=1 NODTAPI=1
 ```

-To speed up the compilation time a optional number of parallel threads can be set with the option `-j 10` make would use 10 parallel threads:
+To speed up the compilation time a optional number of parallel threads can be set with the option `-j10` make would use 10 parallel processes:

 ```
 make -j10 NOPCSC=1 NOCURL=1 NODTAPI=1